Security

 • Malicious devices on the same network that you accidentally pair with (but the pairing flow makes this a deliberate action)

-• Network-level attacks from outside your LAN (don’t expose port 7258 to the internet)
+• Network-level attacks from outside your LAN (don’t expose the HTTP or peer TLS ports to the internet)

 • Compromise of the identity key (stored in plaintext in the data directory)